SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 Even though Plank's constant is a tiny number, it effects how sharply you eyes could see b/c of this uncertainty.

-There are three "flavor"s of Leptons, each with two variations — creating six different le
+There are three "flavor"s of Leptons, each with two variations — creating six different leptons.

+Lepton => "small", but they are not actually that small as what their original namer had suggested.